The Baltimore Banner thanks its sponsors. Become one.

 Nick

-Nick Thieme creates rigorous data journalism with the goal of exposing and undoing systemic inequities by using the tools of statistics to discover reliable information about Baltimore.
+Nick Thieme created rigorous data journalism with the goal of exposing and undoing systemic inequities by using the tools of statistics to discover reliable information about Baltimore.
 He grew up in the D.C. area, moving to Baltimore in the 2010s.
-After a time creating data journalism for Atlanta at the Atlanta Journal-Constitution, he's excited to return home to use his work to make the city a more equitable place.
+After a time creating data journalism for Atlanta at the Atlanta Journal-Constitution, he returned home to use his work to make the city a more equitable place.

 Latest content by Nick Thieme